testersakage/mineclonia-jtest/mods/ENTITIES/mcl_mobs/API.md

 	-- has a 0-100 chance value your mob will walk from standing, set to 0 for jumping mobs only.

 	jump = true,
-	-- when true allows your mob to jump updwards.
+	-- when true allows your mob to jump upwards.

 	jump_height = 1,
 	-- holds the height your mob can jump, 0 to disable jumping.